The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Conclusions and discussion

 In \S\ref{sec:approx} we developed a series of approximations to the full analytic expressions that aided evaluation.
 We explored how the expressions would simplify for time separable models of the UETC.
 We derived approximations in the large-scale limit, finding that the observed power, unlike the linear theory, asymptoted to a constant value.
 On small scales, we were able to show that the observed spectrum reduced to a more tractable form.
 We also examined the fixed time approximation and showed that, provided that the time was carefully chosen, one could minimise the errors on this, but over a restricted range of wavenumbers and that nonlinear evolution would always break this approximation.
 Here we also discussed how to extend the model into the nonlinear regime.

 In \S\ref{sec:LC1:mocks} we turned to validating our model, using $N$-body simulations.
 We did this by developing an algorithm to generate full-sky dark matter lightcones by using a quadratic interpolation scheme to interpolate the world lines of all particles in a piecewise fashion between consecutive snapshots.
 We then used this as the base from which we generated out mock galaxy samples.
 We also developed a parallel code for estimating the power spectrum from large data sets, making use of an interlacing technique to obtain accurate results all the way up to the Nyquist frequency.

-In \S\ref{sec:LC1:results} we compared our theoretical predictions to the estimates from our lightcone mocks and found excellent agreement on the scales considered.
+We then compared these measured spectra against our theoretical predictions in \S\ref{sec:LC1:results} and found excellent agreement on the scales considered.
 However, some small discrepancies were found on small scales, which we attributed to the breakdown of the specific form of our nonlinear corrections.
-We also investigated whether including the FKP weighting scheme would improve the signal-to-noise ratio of our measurements.
-We found that, provided one makes a careful choice for $P_{0}$ and hence $\nbar P_0$, we could boost this by a factor of a few.
-We also found that if values of $P_0$ were too large, then this would impact the detailed shape of the power on larger scales, but with limited improvement on the signal-to-noise ratio on scales of $k \lesssim 0.1 \kMpc$.

 In \S\ref{sec:turnover} we revisited the question of detecting the turnover scale of the power spectrum as a probe for the epoch of matter-radiation equality in the early universe.
 Following the method outlined in \cite{BlakeBridle2005} and \cite{Pooleetal2013} we used our mock catalogues for various flux-limited surveys to measured a peak scale $k_0$ and the power-law slope $\alpha$ of the spectrum red-wards of the peak.
 We did this by performing a standard Bayesian parameter estimation scheme, where we explored the full parameter space using an efficient MCMC sampler.
 We found that only galaxy catalogues with $m_{\rm lim} \gtrsim 21$, in conjunction with FKP weighting scheme, had sufficient statistical power to detect the turnover with a probability $P \gtrsim 95\%$.
 By rescaling the covariance by the inverse of the sky-fraction, $1/f_{\rm sky}$, we recomputed the posterior distributions and found that the detection level was maintained for surveys with $m_{\rm lim}=21$ and $m_{\rm lim}=22$ for sky coverages greater than $50\%$ and $20\%$, respectively.